sophie-a-lee/personal_website/content/blog/twil_quarto_pres/index.md

 :::
 ````

 The incremental class is easy to apply to lists but any other element of a slide must be defined as a [fragment](https://quarto.org/docs/presentations/revealjs/advanced.html#fragments).
 There are several in-built fragment styles that can be used to add animations to slides, such as appear, disappear, highlight and strikethrough.
 The default fragment style has the element appear on a click.
 This is added using the syntax `{.fragment}`.
-Any other style must be added within the brackets, such as `{.fragment fade-out}`.
-The [Quarto documentation](https://quarto.org/docs/presentations/revealjs/advanced.html#fragments) provides a full list of fragment options.
+Any other style must be added within the brackets, e.g. `{.fragment fade-out}`.
+[Quarto documentation](https://quarto.org/docs/presentations/revealjs/advanced.html#fragments) provides a full list of fragment options.

 Fragments can be added in the same way as any other class.
 If the fragment is defined on a single row, for example an image, a line of text, or a snippet of text within a longer line, we define the class using `{}` brackets.
 For example: